yktoo/yktoo.com/content/blog/0329/index.en.md

 My old, previous generation Prius, had a small nickel-metal hydride battery, and could only drive 1.5 to 3 km in the EV (electric vehicle) mode.

 A *plug-in hybrid*'s battery can be recharged from a regular mains outlet.
 My Prius has a lithium-ion battery with the capacity of **4.4 kW⋅h**.
-Of course it's very little in comparison to, say, [Tesla Model S][wiki:en:Tesla_Model_S] with its huge battery of 70-90 kW⋅h.
+Of course it's very little in comparison to, say, {{< wiki "Tesla_Model_S" "en" "Tesla Model S" >}} with its huge battery of 70-90 kW⋅h.
 A fully charged *Prius PHV* has the range of about **18-20 km** in the fully electric mode.
 On the one hand it isn't much.
 On the other, it's enough to buy your groceries or go for shopping to a nearby town.
 The *EV* mode can be turned on and of with a special button.
 However, if the battery is depleted or the gas pedal is pushed sharply, the EV mode will be cancelled.
 It also gets suspended as soon as the car reaches the speed of **90 km/h**.

 Toyota has decided to stash this larger battery in the boot, and that left no room for the spare wheel.
 I can only hope I won't need it.
 {{< imgfig "https://2.bp.blogspot.com/-daJva3GhoYY/WUdkliiWcCI/AAAAAAAAqIk/89E4uwXOCOsIDf43CBnXyePql1StJnoegCKgBGAs/s1600/20170530_191011.picasaweb.jpg" "The boot of Prius PHV." >}}